enarx/enarx/.github/ISSUE_TEMPLATE/mentorship.md

 ---
 name: Mentorship request
 about: Interested in getting involved, but want some guidance?
 Submit a mentorship request!
 title: Mentorship request for <your-name>
-labels: 'mentorship'
+labels: mentorship
 assignees: ''

 ---

 **About**